The role of gas

 FACT

-In December 2023, the independent Australian Energy Market Operator's (AEMO) gas statement of opportunities forecast demand for natural gas would increase by an average of 2.2% each year from 2024 to 2033.
+In December 2023, the independent Australian Energy Market Operator's (AEMO) ‘Western Australian Gas Statement of Opportunities’ forecasted demand for natural gas would increase by an average of 2.2% each year from 2024 to 2033*.
 At the same time, the current supply trajectory suggests an almost 1% decline on average over the same period1.

 A separate report from AEMO in March 2024 was similarly cautionary, forecasting a future deficit in gas supply, beginning with Australia’s southern states in 2028.
 The report also found an urgent need for new investment, particularly in infrastructure, by 2026 if shortages are to be avoided and gas supply is to meet demand for electricity generation2.